The Government Revenue Dataset

 It was accompanied by a series of Working Papers demonstrating the value of the new data in updating, and in sometimes significantly altering, existing research findings.
-A summary of that work has subsequently been published in World Development, with individual papers also now reaching publication.
+A summary of that work has been published in World Development.
+The following are the first Working Papers that employed the GRD:

 Using the GRD

-Please cite the dataset as ICTD/UNU-WIDER, ‘Government Revenue Dataset’, (version date) https://www.wider.unu.edu/project/government-revenue-dataset
+Please cite the dataset as ‘UNU-WIDER Government Revenue Dataset’.
+Version 2021. https://doi.org/10.35188/UNU-WIDER/GRD-2021